ex-jedi/beginner-javascript-tutorials/README.md

   - full string // truthy
   - a string of "0" // truthy
   - empty array // truthy
+    - Check if array is empty with `.length`.
   - empty object // truthy
+    - Check if object is empty with `.keys` .

 - Falsy
   - 0 // falsy